If cannabis is part of your wellness routine, it’s important to know exactly what to expect from each product you use, every time you use it.

 Public education is the key to ensuring safe and positive cannabis experiences for every user.
 Farmers and manufacturers right here in British Columbia have perfected the craft of formulating products with a wide array of desired effects, but it’s up to the consumer to inform themselves of all the possibilities and decide what’s best for them.

-Keeping wellness top of mind, we can take our cues from medical experts, who turn to clinical data as a tool to help determine their patients’ best options with any new therapeutic intervention.
+Keeping wellness top of mind, we can take our cues from medical experts, who turn to data as a tool to help determine the best options with any new intervention.

-Clinical research into the precise medicinal effects of cannabis is still in early stages — particularly when it comes to CBD and minor cannabinoids — but its therapeutic potential is promising.
+Research into the precise effects of cannabis is still in early stages — particularly when it comes to CBD and minor cannabinoids.

-The biggest priority for scientists today is uncovering the many ways cannabis may be effective at improving quality of life for people around the world.
-Studies show considerable evidence for its potential in treating musculoskeletal, neurodegenerative, psychiatric and gastrointestinal disorders, as well as immune deficiencies, pain and stress.
+The biggest priority for scientists today is uncovering the many ways cannabis may change the quality of life for people around the world.

 Looking closer

-At the molecular level, one type of compound in particular stands out as playing a crucial role in healing: terpenes.
+At the molecular level, one type of compound in particular stands out as playing a crucial role: terpenes.
 These same phytochemicals that give plants scent, flavour and pigment interact with complex processes in the body when metabolized.

-Terpenes are being researched for their pharmacological potential, including pain-relieving properties, anti-tumor effects, anti-inflammatory benefits and more.
-They’re also what distinguish indica from sativa, contributing to the unique and distinct aromatic profiles of each strain.
+Terpenes are being researched for their uses and they are also what distinguishes indica from sativa, contributing to the unique and distinct aromatic profiles of each strain.

 Next steps

-The latest Frontiers in Pharmacology outlines the importance of comparing different cultivars, product formulations, cannabinoids and terpenes to deepen our understanding of the biochemistry behind cannabis.
+The latest research outlines the importance of comparing different cultivars, product formulations, cannabinoids and terpenes to deepen our understanding of the biochemistry behind cannabis.

-Kinloch Wellness specializes in premium products that are shown by Strainprint® data to create or enhance a mood state.
-Kinloch Naturals products target issues with rest, nervous energy, sore muscles and mental focus through data driven formulations of non-psychoactive cannabinoids and botanical terpenes.
-We support our mood effect claims through data and analytics compiled by Strainprint using real-world evidence and peer reviewed academic research on cannabinoids and terpenes.
+Kinloch Wellness specializes in premium products that are shown by Strainprint® data to create or change a mood state.
+Kinloch Wellness products target issues that many cannabis users seek to resolve, through data-driven formulations of non-psychoactive cannabinoids and botanical terpenes.
+We support our mood research data and analytics compiled by Strainprint using real-world evidence and peer reviewed academic research on cannabinoids and terpenes.

 Strainprint carries data on the preferred cannabinoids and terpenes of individuals with various symptoms, and which products usually deliver them.
 We use these insights to perfect our research and development.